mhweiner/smooth-scroll-operator/README.md

 # smooth-scroll-operator
-A dead simple and lightweight smooth scroll animation.
-Scroll any element.
-Comes with bezier curve support and a small library of pre-defined easing functions.
+A dead simple and lightweight library to animate the scroll of the window or any HTMLElement.

-Animations respect the actual clock, so no matter the frame rate, the animation will still properly last the appropriate amount of time.

-Animations are performed using `window.requestAnimationFrame`.

 No need to ask, he's a [smooth operator](https://www.youtube.com/watch?v=4TYv2PhG89A)...

+- Really small filesize, only 1 dependency (<3KB uncompressed, including dependency).
+- Supports Beizer Curves and custom easing functions, with predefined values.
+- Custom timing function (uses RAF by default if available)
+- Pause/resume/stop/restart
+- Animations respect the actual clock, so no matter the frame rate, the animation will still properly last the appropriate amount of time.

 ## Installation